tylerjpeterson/Contactor/README.md

 > Manage contacts from the command line via the macOS Contacts framework.

 Swift module utilizing the [Contacts Framework](https://developer.apple.com/documentation/contacts) to search, add, remove and export contacts in various formats (VCF, text, CSV).
+It also allows for the creation of new Contact Groups, and the removal of existing Contact Groups (including all Contacts within the Group).
 This module requires the Contacts Framework, and is therefore only supported on macOS version 10.12+.

 ## Installation